korasinski/ha-netia/README.md

 ![Media Player in Home Assistant](images/players.gif)

-_More details is displayed on the card more-info view:_
+_More details are displayed in the more-info view:_

 ![Media Player Details in Home Assistant](images/details.gif)